Skip to content

 FieldTypeDescription

-endCursorstringCursor for next page (null if no next page)
+endCursorstringCursor token for the next page (null when none remains)

 Basic Example